CDCgov/tostadas/docs/user-guide/wastewater_guide.md

 ## Configure Submission Settings

 Add your center information to this [configuration file](https://github.com/CDCgov/tostadas/raw/main/conf/submission_config.yaml).
-Make sure for Biosample package you enter `SARS-CoV-2.wwsurv.1.0`.
+Make sure for BioSample package you enter `SARS-CoV-2.wwsurv.1.0`.
 Rename the file as needed, but make sure you keep it in the `conf/` directory.

 ## Test with the Test Profile